johnlindquist/slid/slides/08_precommit_hooks.md

 # Pre-commit Hooks

-Use Copilot in git hooks to enforce standards before commits.
+Use Copilot in Git hooks to enforce standards before committing.

 ## The Hook